- 1Capable of bending easily without breaking: flexible rubber sealsMore example sentences

 - The body of a sea-lion is so flexible that it can bend over backwards and just about touch its nose to the tips of its back flippers.

-- 1.1Able to be easily modified to respond to altered circumstances: small businesses which are dependent on flexible working hoursMore example sentences
+- 1.1Able to be easily modified to respond to altered circumstances or conditions: flexible forms of retirementMore example sentences

 - The report argued that management practices should be more flexible to allow laboratories to be more responsive to market forces.